haversnail/SpotifyKit/README.md

 * In addition to accessing library content, **SpotifyKit** plays nicely with the official [iOS SDK][SDK], providing extensions and convenience methods for using SpotifyKit objects with the Audio Playback and Authentication interface.

 ##### Integrate with ease.
 * **SpotifyKit** also streamlines the inclusion of the [iOS SDK][SDK]'s pre-compiled frameworks in your Swift application: just embed the dependencies into your project, include `SpotifyKit` in your code, and you're good to go.
-No frustrating [compatibility issues](https://github.com/spotify/ios-sdk/issues/811) to deal with.
+No bridging headers or frustrating [compatibility issues](https://github.com/spotify/ios-sdk/issues/811) to deal with.

 ## Installation